-While you have several options if you need to have flowers delivered outside the Washington area, we strongly advise you to deal directly with a florist you trust—either one located in the recipient’s area or one located here in the Washington area that will find an out-of-town florist and coordinate the transaction.
+While you have several options if you need to have flowers delivered outside the Washington area, we strongly advise dealing directly with a florist you trust—either one in the recipient’s area or one located here that will find an out-of-town florist and coordinate the transaction.

 When ordering flowers for delivery, pay by credit card.
 If the florist that screws up is unwilling to make things right, you can contest the charge with your credit card company.